mapbox/spotswap/README.md

 - Environment variables:
   * `TerminationOverrideFunction` (optional): An environment variable that contains the AWS ARN of a lambda function that can be invoked whenever a spot EC2 receives a termination notification, instead of directly terminating the instance.
 If this is not specified, any instances with `SpotTermination` tags will be terminated.
+  * `terminationTimeout` (optional): An environment variable that determines how long to wait before calling `terminateInstanceInAutoScalingGroup` on an instance in a spot AutoScaling group.
+If this is not specified, `terminateInstanceInAutoScalingGroup` will be called on an instance after 90 seconds.

 - AWS API permissions
   * The main `Role` resource in your CloudFormation template used to create, update or delete instances should contain permissions to create EC2 tags.
 For example: